A hike in the number of population of big cats is always cherishing welcome in India.

 The last tiger census was done in back 2014, had 2226 tigers all across India and a jump of 520 new tigers as compared to 1706 tigers in 2010.

-It expected that the growth of the number of tigers in India would continue to skyrocket.
+It is expected that the growth of the number of tigers in India would continue to skyrocket.

 Key Facts Of Tiger Census 2014:

-India’s tiger census in 2014 shows an increment of 30% in the population of tiger in the country as compared to the previous census done in 2010.
+India’s tiger census in 2014 shows an increment of 30% in the population of tigers in the country as compared to the previous census done in 2010.

-As per the tiger census reports of 2014, Karnataka has the highest number of population of tigers in India in the age group of 1.5 years and elder.
+As per the tiger census reports of 2014, Karnataka has the highest population of tigers in India in the age group of 1.5 years and elder.

-A total of 408 tigers falls in the same age group.
+A total of 408 tigers fall in the same age group.

 As per the data and results of the census 2014, India was home to an estimated 70% of the world’s tigers.

-But, the Tigers in India face various challenges particularly diminish gene pool, major health issues, poaching, during the survival in the natural habitat.
+But, the Tigers in India face various challenges particularly a diminished gene pool, major health issues, and poaching, during their survival in their natural habitat.

-Let’s hope the increase in the number of big cats all across the country!
+Let’s hope an increase in the number of big cats all across the country!